Reviews You Can Rely On

 The initial weather resistance of this glove is decent.
 It does not need leather treatment to restore the waterproofness of the palm.
 As the testing went on, the DWR on the back of the glove finally gave out and the softshell type of outer did a decent job of repelling frozen precipitation while skiing.

-outdoor research highcamp ski gloves review - the large gauntlet cuffs allow testers to stay warm and dry while...
+outdoor research highcamp - the large gauntlet cuffs allow testers to stay warm and dry while...

 The large gauntlet cuffs allow testers to stay warm and dry while playing in the snow.
 Here tester Jeff Rogers digs a pit to test the gloves weather resistance.